Nicola Fox: Research and career

-Fox joined the Heliophysics space research branch in 2015.
 Fox moved to the NASA Headquarters in September 2018, when she was appointed as the Head of the Heliophysics Science Division.
 Work in the Heliophysics Science Division considers space phenomena relating to the sun, and includes robotic missions and satellites.
-She was lead Project Scientist for the Parker Solar Probe mission, and was present at the launch in August 2018.
-The probe looks to understand the coronal heating problem and the origins of the solar wind.
 The deputy director is Margaret Luce.
-Fox was appointed the Associate Administrator for NASA's Science Mission Directorate on February 27, 2023.
+Fox was appointed the Associate Administrator for NASA's Science Mission Directorate on February 27, 2023, making her the organization's Head of Science.

 Fox has served as Associate Editor for Geophysical Research Letters and the Journal of Atmospheric and Solar-Terrestrial Physics.
 She is an expert for The Planetary Society.